 The Company regularly evaluates its compensation programs and considers the results of its most recent stockholder advisory vote on executive compensation ("say-on-pay") as well as feedback received directly from stockholders through our ongoing engagement.
-At the May 2016 annual meeting, we received say-on-pay support of approximately 87%.
+At the May 2017 annual meeting, we received say-on-pay support of approximately 92%.

-While this indicated support for our programs and is above the 78% support we received at our 2015 annual meeting, our say-on-pay approval had historically been higher (above 96% from 2012-2014) and we are carefully considering the valuable feedback received during this process.
-The Company has undertaken a holistic approach to maintaining and improving say-onpay support which includes revamping our Compensation Discussion & Analysis to improve transparency and presentation as well as consideration of stockholder feedback on issues including those outlined the table below.
+While this indicated support for our programs and is above the 87% support we received at our 2016 annual meeting, we are carefully considering the valuable feedback received during this process.
+The Company has undertaken a holistic approach to maintaining and improving say-on-pay support which includes consideration of stockholder feedback.
+Going forward, we plan to continue to engage with our stockholders and consider their perspectives regarding compensation and governance matters.